The Invisible Empire: Introduction to Alexander Dugin’s “Foundations of Geopolitics”, pt. 1

 Fundamentally, this duality possesses the character of enmity of its constitutional poles (…) Therefore, the history of human societies is said to be constituted by two floods – ‘water’ (‘fluid’, ‘unstable’) and ‘land’ (‘solid’, ‘stable’).”
 (FG, ch.
 2 “Telurocracy and Talasocracy”, pg.
 26)

 So, quite similarly to Marxist theory of the relation of structure and superstructure, the wholeness of Being has been reduced to a material, in fact: environmental, cause of inherently dual, i.e. contradictory, nature.
-The forms of civilizations and everything Dugin subsumes unto them – religion, philosophy, art, economy, etc. are nothing else but expressions of this primordial geographical enmity of elements; a clash of two torrents.
+The forms of civilizations and everything Dugin subsumes unto them – religion, philosophy, art, economy, etc. are nothing else but expressions of this primordial geographical enmity of elements; a clash of two avalanches or floods.

 Throughout FG this fascination and indeed almost erotic longing for total war shines through occasional cracks in academic lingo: